 Checking your credit on these sites doesn’t lower your credit score, however hard inquiries do.
 Hard inquiries are applying for a home or auto loan, or new lines of credit.

-If you’re ready to put your credit score to work and apply for home financing, contact us today.
-We’ll work with you to get the best loan program and interest rate to fit your situation.
-At Sammamish Mortgage we’ve been in the mortgage business since 1992 and know the ins and outs of home financing.
+If you’re ready to put your credit score to work and apply for home financing, Sammaimsh Mortgage is ready to help.
+We’ll help you choose from a variety of best mortgage programs to fit your situation.
+We’ve been in the mortgage business since 1992 and know the ins and outs of home financing.
 We currently lend in all of Washington, Oregon, Idaho, and Colorado.
+Get in touch with us to have all your mortgage questions answered!